 - In the event that the recipient can no longer provide a good home or proper care, NCTA will accept the return of the animal for NCTA use.
-There will be no monetary exchange and the animal will become the property of NCTA.

-- The recipient hereby forever releases and discharges the Regents of the University of Nebraska, the University of Nebraska-Lincoln, the IANR, NCTA, the Department of Veterinary Technology, its governing board, administrators, agents, and staff, from any and all costs expenses or damages of any kind arising out of the ownership of said animal.
+There will be no monetary exchange and the animal will become the property of NCTA. - The recipient hereby forever releases and discharges the Regents of the University of Nebraska, the University of Nebraska-Lincoln, the IANR, NCTA, the Department of Veterinary Technology, its governing board, administrators, agents, and staff, from any and all costs expenses or damages of any kind arising out of the ownership of said animal.

+Adoption approved on day of , 20

+Signature of Recipient: 00

+Signature of NCTA faculty / star ff

 Applicant Information:

+Name:

 Address:

+E-mail:

-Name and description of Animal You Are Interested In:
+Name and description of Anima You Are Interested In:

 When would you be taking the animal home with you?

-Explain the contact time you have spent with the animal you are interested in adopting while it has been living at NCTA:
+Explain the contact time you h ave spent with the animal you a re interested in adopting

+while it has been living at NCT re interested in adopting

+-

 Household Information:

 Housing: Do You - Own: Rent:

-If Renting Does Your Lease Permit Pets - Yes: No:
+If Renting Does Your Lease Per mit Pets - Yes:No:

 How many other animals will be living with this one?
-Dog's#: Cats#: others:

-Are the Dogs/Cats Spayed or Neutered? - Yes: No:

-Are the Dogs/Cats Current on Vaccinations? - Yes: No:

-Is Your Yard Fenced In? - Yes: No:

-How Many People live in the home?
-Over 18 Under 18

-Animal Care Plan:

-How will you financially support this pet?

-Name and address of Your Veterinarian:

-Explain the planned shelter and housing arrangement:

-Explain care for the pet when you are not available:
+Dog's#: Cats#: others: Are the Dogs/Cats Spayed or Neutered? - Yes: No: Are the Dogs/Cats Current on Vaccinations? - Yes: No: Is Your Yard Fenced In? - Yes: No: How Many People live in the home?
+Over 18 Under 18 Animal Care Plan: How will you financially support this pet?
+Name and address of Your Veterinarian: Explain the planned shelter and housing arrangement: Explain care for the pet when you are not available: